MEMBERS Trust Co Sells 937 Shares of iShares S&P Mid-Cap 400 Value ETF (NYSEARCA:IJJ)

-MEMBERS Trust Co lowered its stake in iShares S&P Mid-Cap 400 Value ETF (NYSEARCA:IJJ) by 1.5% in the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 63,215 shares of the company’s stock after selling 937 shares during the quarter. iShares S&P Mid-Cap 400 Value ETF accounts for approximately 0.2% of MEMBERS Trust Co’s portfolio, making the stock its 18th largest position.
-MEMBERS Trust Co owned approximately 0.08% of iShares S&P Mid-Cap 400 Value ETF worth $6,444,000 as of its most recent SEC filing.
+MEMBERS Trust Co trimmed its position in shares of iShares S&P Mid-Cap 400 Value ETF (NYSEARCA:IJJ) by 1.5% during the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 63,215 shares of the company’s stock after selling 937 shares during the quarter. iShares S&P Mid-Cap 400 Value ETF accounts for approximately 0.2% of MEMBERS Trust Co’s portfolio, making the stock its 18th largest holding.
+MEMBERS Trust Co owned about 0.08% of iShares S&P Mid-Cap 400 Value ETF worth $6,444,000 at the end of the most recent reporting period.

-Other large investors also recently added to or reduced their stakes in the company.
-Marshall Wace LLP bought a new stake in shares of iShares S&P Mid-Cap 400 Value ETF in the 1st quarter valued at $51,000.
-Gradient Investments LLC increased its stake in iShares S&P Mid-Cap 400 Value ETF by 100.0% during the 1st quarter.
-Gradient Investments LLC now owns 356 shares of the company’s stock valued at $36,000 after purchasing an additional 178 shares in the last quarter.
-TRU Independence Asset Management 2 LLC bought a new stake in iShares S&P Mid-Cap 400 Value ETF during the 4th quarter valued at $35,000.
-Encompass Wealth Advisors LLC bought a new stake in iShares S&P Mid-Cap 400 Value ETF during the 4th quarter valued at $35,000.
-Finally, Eudaimonia Partners LLC increased its stake in iShares S&P Mid-Cap 400 Value ETF by 41.7% during the 4th quarter.
-Eudaimonia Partners LLC now owns 408 shares of the company’s stock valued at $35,000 after purchasing an additional 120 shares in the last quarter.
+Other institutional investors and hedge funds have also recently bought and sold shares of the company.
+Marshall Wace LLP purchased a new position in iShares S&P Mid-Cap 400 Value ETF during the 1st quarter worth $51,000.
+Gradient Investments LLC boosted its holdings in iShares S&P Mid-Cap 400 Value ETF by 100.0% during the 1st quarter.
+Gradient Investments LLC now owns 356 shares of the company’s stock worth $36,000 after acquiring an additional 178 shares during the last quarter.
+TRU Independence Asset Management 2 LLC purchased a new position in iShares S&P Mid-Cap 400 Value ETF during the 4th quarter worth $35,000.
+Encompass Wealth Advisors LLC purchased a new position in iShares S&P Mid-Cap 400 Value ETF during the 4th quarter worth $35,000.
+Finally, Eudaimonia Partners LLC boosted its holdings in iShares S&P Mid-Cap 400 Value ETF by 41.7% during the 4th quarter.
+Eudaimonia Partners LLC now owns 408 shares of the company’s stock worth $35,000 after acquiring an additional 120 shares during the last quarter.

 iShares S&P Mid-Cap 400 Value ETF, formerly iShares S&P MidCap 400 Value Index Fund (the Fund), is an exchange traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P MidCap 400 Value Index (the Index).
 The Value Index measures the performance of the mid-capitalization value sector of the United States equity market and consists of those stocks in the S&P MidCap 400 Index exhibiting the strongest value characteristics.